 In accordance with section 304 (2) of the Companies Act 2014 and Section 341 of the Companies Act 2014, the Company is availing of the exemption from presenting its individual profit and loss account to the Annual General Meeting and from filing it with the Registrar of Companies.
-The Company's net income (loss) for the financial years ended 31 December 2015 and 2014 determined in accordance with Irish GAAP was \$5.6 million and \$(42.9) million, respectively.
+The Company's net loss for the financial year ended December 31, 2016 and net income for the financial year ended December 31, 2015, determined in accordance with Irish GAAP, was \$48.6 million and \$5.6 million, respectively.